sp00m/bow/README.md

 - `404` if the URL is not handled;
 - `405` if the verb is not handled (paths are mapped to `POST`);
 - `401` if no auth is provided or if the provided auth is wrong;
-- `422` if no body is provided in the HTTP request or if the provided body cannot be parsed into a _message_;
+- `422` if no body is provided in the HTTP request or if the provided body cannot be parsed into a message;
 - `204` otherwise.

 ### Outbound